NoNotNotes/Mneme/Garden/05/656a-head-injury.md

 	- **Supratentorial positioning**: neutral neck alignment and side-lying or supine.
 Avoid operative side.
 	- **Infratentorial positioning**: maintain straight neck alignment; no flexion to avoid tearing suture.
 Position patient on either side, not supine.
 	- **Transsphenoidal positioning**: nasal packing, instruct patient to avoid blowing the nose.
 Provide oral care and keep head of bed elevated.

+## Interventions for Increased Intracranial Pressure
+1. For the client with increased ICP, elevate the head of the bed 30 to 40 degrees, avoid the Trendelenburg’s position, and prevent flexion of the neck and hips.
+2. Monitor respiratory status and prevent hypoxia.
+3. Monitor ICP if a pressure device is in place.
+4. Avoid the administration of morphine sulfate to prevent the occurrence of hypoxia.
+5. Maintain mechanical ventilation as prescribed; maintaining the PaCO2 at 30 to 35 mm Hg will result in vasoconstriction of the cerebral blood vessels, decreased blood flow, and therefore decreased ICP.
+6. Maintain body temperature.
+7. Prevent shivering, which can increase ICP.
+8. Decrease environmental stimuli.
+9. Monitor electrolyte levels and acid–base balance.
+10. Monitor intake and output.
+11. Limit fluid intake to 1200 mL/day.
+12. Instruct the client to avoid straining activities, such as coughing and sneezing.
+13. Instruct the client to avoid Valsalva’s maneuver.